-The GSCB (Gloucestershire Safeguarding Children's Board) is replaced by the Gloucestershire Safeguarding Children's Executive (GSCE) website sets out all of the child protection referral processes and also all of the relevant forms.
+The GSCB (Gloucestershire Safeguarding Children's Board) soon to be the Gloucestershire Children's Safeguarding Executive (GCSE) website sets out all of the child protection referral processes and also all of the relevant forms.
 There is a love website which is regularly updates so should not be printed out, www.gscb.org.uk.